Yandex Cloud

 • Encryption: Traffic encryption method.

-• User Filter: (Optional) User filter in LDAP in RFC-4515 format.
+• User Filter: LDAP user filter in RFC-4515 format.
+This is an optional setting.

 Microsoft Entra IDMicrosoft Entra ID